dingherself/phil-324/handouts/09-bostock.md

         -   *Semantic originalism*: Title VII means what the law makers *intended* to mean.
-            -   *Concrete and dated semantic Intent*: Title VII means what the law makers intended to mean in a concrete and dated sense.
+            -   *Concrete and dated semantic Intent*: Title VII means what the law makers intended it to mean in a concrete and dated sense.
 That is, "discrimination because of sex" means "discrimination widely regarded as discrimination because of sex at the date of this enactment."
 But,